Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Proof of Theorem

-If $C$ is geometrically reducible, its geometrically irreducible factor has degree $d'$ at most 5.\footnote{If $C$ has a factor of degree 6 then it also has a linear factor over $\F_q$, so we find a smooth point.} Letting $C'$ denote this irreducible factor, with genus $g'$, we apply Lemma \ref{lem:finding_sm_pt}, finding that \qbound{159} suffices to ensure $C(\F_q)^{\sm} \neq \emptyset$ (the limiting case is $C'$ a smooth quintic curve).
+Rehomogenizing, let $C \subset X_f$ denote the plane curve cut out by $f_{\bv,\bw,\bz}$ for such a choice of $\bz$.
+Let $C' \subset C$ denote the geometrically integral component containing the point corresponding to $(\alpha_0,0)$; we have $\deg C' \in \{4,5,7\}$,\footnote{If $C$ has a factor of degree 6 then it also has a linear factor over $\F_q$, so we find a smooth point.} so it must appear with multiplicity 1 and be defined over $\F_q$.
+If $\deg C' \neq 7$, then we apply Lemma \ref{lem:finding_sm_pt} to find that \qbound{159} suffices to ensure $C(\F_q)^\sm \neq \emptyset$ (the limiting case here is $C'$ a smooth quintic curve).

-It remains to consider the case of $C$ an irreducible degree 7 curve with at least two $\F_q$-points.
+It remains to consider the case of $C' = C$ an irreducible degree 7 curve with at least two $\F_q$-points coming from $y$ and $z$.
 If either of these points are smooth, we are done.
-If they are both singular, then the geometric genus is at most 13 (a smooth plane degree 7 plane curve has genus 15).
+If they are both singular, then the geometric genus of $C$ is at most 13 (a smooth plane degree 7 plane curve has genus 15).
 Again applying \eqref{eq:ns_pt_bound}, with $d'=7$ and $g' \leq 13$, we find $\#C(\F_q)^{\sm} > 0$ whenever \qbound{679}.